ietf-wg-uuidrev/rfc4122bis/draft-ietf-uuidrev-rfc4122bis.md

 bytes from the hash value, and set the multicast bit as described above.

+Implementations can also leverage MAC address randomization techniques (IEEE 802.11bh) as an alternative to the pseudo-random logic provided in this section.

 ## Sorting {#sorting}

 UUIDv6 and UUIDv7 are designed so that implementations that require sorting